 Last Step Products (Car Waxes and Glazes)

-Ask any professional or enthusiast detailer which is better, wax or sealant, and you're likely to get something that sounds like a sermon.
-Detailers, both professional and enthusiast, can be quite passionate about their choice of wax.
+Ask any professional or enthusiast detailer which is better, wax or sealant, and you are likely to get a long sermon.
+Detailers can be quite passionate about their choice of wax.

 You now have a glimpse of the many products the car care industry has to offer.

 As you can see, good car detailing requires a little knowledge of chemistry.